NDnano Faculty Networking Lunch

-This is the monthly networking meeting for faculty affiliated with NDnano.
-New faculty are welcome!
+This is the monthly networking meeting for faculty and staff affiliated with NDnano.
+Newcomers are welcome!
 For more information on affiliating with the Center, please contact Heidi Deethardt at firstname.lastname@example.org.

 David Beke, Postdoctoral Research Associate, Department of Physics and Astronomy